 The National Sleep Foundation reports that about 63 percent of adults don’t get enough sleep.
 The average adult gets less than seven hours of sleep per night.
 Lack of sleep is associated with reduced energy, poor cognitive function, and increased risks of serious health complications.

-3. Start your day with a Glowing Green Smoothie
+3. Start your Day Right with a Glowing Green Smoothie

 The Glowing Green Smoothie is a natural energy booster.
 It is packed with vitamins and minerals, and it doesn’t weigh down your digestive system by sapping your energy to digest heavy foods.
 The GGS is the best way I know to get your day off to the right energetic start.

-I have many clients who have cut coffee out or WAY back just from consuming the GGS regularly in the mornings.
+I’ve worked with many clients who have cut coffee out or cut WAY back just because they started drinking GGS regularly in the mornings.